 Let's look now at those ten steps in more detail so you can see what's involved.

 There is always something you can do better, and organizations constantly strive to improve project management maturity.
 You can maintain good project management by developing a learning culture.
 Look at the process for lessons learned or retrospectives and actively implement what comes out of those discussions.

 What processes can you improve?
 How can you adapt your methodology to be even more effective?
-The answers to these questions will help improve project management performance and give your projects every chance of success.
+The answers to these questions will help improve project management performance and give you and your team every chance of success.

-What are you going to learn today with our range of project management podcast interviews?
+What are you going to learn today with our range of podcast interviews?

 Project managers and leaders actually make things happen.
 We're the drivers behind the plan.
 While business journalists love to go on and on about the entrepreneurial CEOs and their breakthrough ideas, the fact is that a very smart project team led by a project manager was the true impetus behind the actual delivery or execution of those clever ideas and that is a key distinction that gets overlooked a lot of times.
 People just see the cool, shiny ideas but they miss the whole hardworking, sweaty backend of innovation kind of thing, the hard work that actually makes the actual product at the end of the day.

-Project managment is a hugely rewarding job, with plenty of job prospects and a positive outlook for the future.
-As project managers, we have the opportunity to use best practice tools and techniques to shape our environments and make a real impact through our projects.
+Leading projects is a hugely rewarding job, with plenty of job prospects and a positive outlook for the future.
+As project professionals, we have the opportunity to use best practice tools and techniques to shape our environments and make a real impact through our work.

 Project management is the way organizations deliver their strategic plans, big and small.
-Project management is a growing and vibrant business area, with plenty to learn and a wide variety of areas where you can specialize if you want to.
+It is a growing and vibrant business area, with plenty to learn and a wide variety of areas where you can specialize if you want to.
 We'd love to part of your journey!